morrislaptop/looped/docs/validation.md

         'author.description' => 'required',
     ]);

-<a name="quick-displaying-the-validation-errors"></a>
 ### Displaying The Validation Errors

 So, what if the incoming request parameters do not pass the given validation rules?
 As mentioned previously, Laravel will automatically redirect the user back to their previous location.
-In addition, all of the validation errors will automatically be [flashed to the session](/docs/{{version}}/session#flash-data).
+In addition, all of the validation errors will automatically be [flashed to the session](/session#flash-data).

 Again, notice that we did not have to explicitly bind the error messages to the view in our `GET` route.
 This is because Laravel will check for errors in the session data, and automatically bind them to the view if they are available.
 The `$errors` variable will be an instance of `Illuminate\Support\MessageBag`.
 For more information on working with this object, [check out its documentation](#working-with-error-messages).